 Adapting.
 Adapting quickly and continuously is essential in a networked world, which is always sharing more information and always more quickly.
 Today, everyone is responsible for seizing the opportunity to identify useful sources of information for their profession, their projects, and to tap into that information to develop their knowledge and skills.

-Monitoring and information sharing medium par excellence, Twitter is a must for information monitoring. talktpirit allows you to notified of new tweets either posted by a user or according to specific key words, whether they are preceded by a hashtag or not.
+Monitoring and information sharing medium par excellence, Twitter is a must for information monitoring.
+Talkspirit allows you to notify of new tweets either posted by a user or according to specific keywords, whether they are preceded by a hashtag or not.

 By signing in with your username and password, you can see new tweets in one of your groups straight away.
 The result is instant, and monitoring can now be shared with your team.

-If you prefer to carry out information monitoring using blogs, forums or websites, you can best integrate their content into one of your talktpirit groups by using RSS feeds.
+If you prefer to carry out information monitoring using blogs, forums or websites, you can best integrate their content into one of your Talkspirit groups by using RSS feeds.

-Simply type the website or RSS feed address into the integrated RSS service form in talktpirit and click OK, that’s all!
+Simply type the website or RSS feed address into the integrated RSS service form in Talkspirit and click OK, that’s all!

 A number of specialized monitoring services offer an RSS feed.
 This is the case for Google Alerts and Mention for example.